rad182/potential/github.md

 ## What is Git/Github?

-Git is a 'Distributed Version Control System,' in that each client creates a complete mirror of the working repository.
+Git is a Distributed Version Control System, in that each client creates a complete mirror of the working repository.
 It records any changes to a set of files that the client makes and allows you to recall earlier versions.

-For a more comprehensive description of what is unique and preferable about Git in regards to other 'Version Control Systems,' a thorough overview of its commands and a brief summary of its history, see the [Git Manual Pages](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
+For a more comprehensive description of what is unique and preferable about Git in regards to other Version Control Systems, a thorough overview of its commands and a brief summary of its history, see the [Git Manual Pages](http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).

 Github is an online repository for Git projects which we use to host Artsy's codebases and allow